AX200M/Dreamy-Launcher/README.md

 - If Default launchers ( Steam, Epic Games & EA ) arent located grey out option with a "Find Launcher" Button

+- UI redesign ( will be done towards the end after all fundamentals are completed)

 ## Screenshots